artem-benda/nd940-final-project/README.md

 Mars Explorer is an app to view photos from NASA's rovers, which utilizes NASA's Open Api [link](https://api.nasa.gov/), see "Mars Rover Photos"

-The app is consists of three screens: A Main screen with a list of Rover Sols and small list of thumbnails.
+The app consists of three screens: A Main screen with a list of Rover Sols and small list of thumbnails.
 Photos list screens, which shows all photos for the rover and Sol.
 The third screen is photo details.

 This project is my final project for ND-940